techCarpenter/brianjdevries.com/src/about.md

 <img class="profile-pic bounce-in"
   alt="Brian's face"
   title="That's me!"
-  src="/images/BrianProfilePic.jpg"
+  src="/images/goofy-profile-pic.png"
   height="194"
   width="194" />

 Well thanks for stopping by!
-You see the guy above?
-That's me!
+The guy above is me.

-My name is Brian and I made this site to share things I know, have a home online, and meet other awesome people.
+My name is Brian and I'm a Christian resting in Jesus Christ for my salvation.

+I made this site to share things I know and meet other awesome people.

 If you're looking for information about my professional life, check out my [career page](/career/).

 ---

-Now, let me tell you a bit about myself.
+Let me tell you a bit about myself.

 Growing up, I was able to learn a lot about fixing, building, and making things from my mom, dad, uncles, and grandpas.